mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 ### WHAT NOW?
 My task is to find something from this workout that I can hang on to and gain some mental confidence for another attempt at this distance in 2 weeks.
 This may be harder than the 5k itself.

+### REVIEW AND REFRAME
-Looking at the day's effort overall, I did mistakenly run the warm up faster than what Elliot asked for.
+I did mistakenly run the warm up faster than what Elliot asked for.
 2 things happened in the warmup:

 The first being that I genuinely felt a **magnitude better** than normal when I did my first 100m stride.
 That quite likely had put my confidence in the day, _higher_ than it should have been.
 <!---->